This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Tuscan Salmon

-This section shows how to make creamy Tuscan garlic salmon, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make creamy Tuscan garlic salmon, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Heat.
 Heat olive oil in large skillet over medium-high heat, until shimmering and hot.